Anxiety disorders are the most common type of mental health disorder in childhood.

 A certain amount of anxiety can be useful.
 Even motivating.
 It can keep us alert and focused.
 It can help us do our best.

 Anxiety becomes a problem when it becomes overwhelming.
 When it will not go away.
-When it gets worse over time.
+When it prevents you from doing things and gets worse over time.

 That’s when anxiety becomes an illness.
 There are several types of anxiety disorders, and they affect children and adolescents as well as adults.